[Minor revision–posted 12/21/22 (replaces 5/7/21 edition)]

 The division of net royalties and other income from patents and copyrights managed by a patent or copyright agent will be controlled by TTU agreement with such agent, as approved by the BOR.
 Any deviation from this rule requires the prior approval of the BOR.

 All monetary proceeds from commercialization of copyrightable works owned by TTU, including royalties, equity interests, and dividends, will be distributed as set forth above (section 17.a.).

 In the event of multiple authors, the authors will agree among themselves as to the distribution of the income accruing to the authors; distribution of the authors' share shall be made only upon receipt of a signed agreement between the authors.
 In the event that an author is a joint employee of two or more components, or in the event that authors represent two or more components, the components will agree as to the distribution of the income accruing to the components.

 TTU may negotiate, but shall not be obligated to negotiate, for equity interests in lieu of or in addition to royalty and/or monetary consideration as a part of an agreement relating to inventions or copyrightable works.

 a.
-Creators may receive up to 50% of any equity or other non-monetary consideration (or, in the discretion of TTU, its monetary equivalent) received by TTU or its components under this section.
+Creators may receive up to 50 percent of any equity or other non-monetary consideration (or, at the discretion of TTU, its monetary equivalent) received by TTU or its components under this section.
 However, TTU may choose to receive the consideration under terms that restrict its ability to sell, distribute, or otherwise deal with the equity interests.
 In such cases, any restrictions on the interests of TTU shall be equally applicable to the interest of the creator, unless waived or varied in writing and signed by the Director of the ORC and the creator.

 b.
 TTU does not act as a fiduciary for any person concerning equity or other consideration received under the terms of this regulation.